-All windows and doors will be generally overhauled and draught-proofed, joinery will be repaired on a like-for-like basis as required.
+Joinery will be repaired on a like-for-like basis as required.
 Modern doors will be replaced with new fire-rated doors as per the door schedule report and specification, of a traditional design appropriate to the age of the property.

-9) New fittings
+7) New fittings

 New sanitaryware and kitchen units will be installed within the existing connections.
 Floor and wall finishes will be installed.
-Existing panelling and floorboards, where existing, will be retained behind the new finishes.
+Existing panelling, where existing, will be retained behind the new finishes.